Succulent Burgers: Grind Your Own With 5 Great Cuts

 While they are no rules, chuck is generally the basis for burgers.

 Chuck has a buttery, melt-in-the-mouth taste and texture.
 It’s an economical cut from inside the upper shoulder area.
-Chuck has the perfect balance of meat to fat along with a deep, rich flavor.
+Chuck has the perfect balance of meat and fat and a deep, rich flavor.

-If you fancy some variety, mix it up with some of the following options…
+If you fancy some variety, mix it up with the following options…

 A mix of 80% chuck to 20% sirloin makes for a mean burger!